 What’s the difference between security orchestration and automation?

 Automation differs from orchestration in that it does not stand alone in an SOC, but rather is an essential component of orchestration.
 Security automation helps teams simplify complex tasks, build workflows that don’t require human intervention and unify disparate toolsets.
-Automation can also help reduce false negatives – alerts that appear to be genuine security issues, but are actually benign.
+Automation can also help reduce false positives – alerts that appear to be genuine security issues, but are actually benign.

 While security automation alone enables a SOC team to create a task workflow, security orchestration with automated capabilities efficiently centralizes security operations, aggregates diverse sets of security-related data and standardizes security processes to ensure consistency and predictability.